Skip to main content

 Multiple Colors

-If you want to configure multiple colors for your Area component, you'll have to create a color accessor function, similar to x and y accessors described in the base configuration:
+If you want to configure multiple colors for your Area component, you'll have to supply a single accessor.
+A common configuration is to utilize the data's index:

 component.tsx